Alex Kirilloff Preview, Player Props: Twins vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.78 team ERA ranks third among all league pitching staffs.
+- The Rays have a 3.78 team ERA that ranks third across all league pitching staffs.

-- Rays pitchers combine to give up the first-fewest home runs in baseball (150 total, one per game).
+- Rays pitchers combine to allow 152 home runs (one per game), the fewest in the league.

-- His last appearance came on Wednesday against the Boston Red Sox, when the righty tossed six innings, surrendering one earned run while giving up three hits.
+- The right-hander's most recent appearance came on Thursday against the Seattle Mariners, when he went eight innings, surrendering one earned run while allowing five hits.

-- In 17 games this season, the 30-year-old has put up a 3.07 ERA and 12.1 strikeouts per nine innings, while giving up a batting average of .201 to his opponents.
+- In 24 games this season, the 27-year-old has put up a 4.29 ERA and 7.1 strikeouts per nine innings, while allowing a batting average of .270 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.